TrevTV/DeezNET/README.md

 OPTIONS
   -b|--bitrate      The preferred bitrate when downloading.
 Falls back to a lower quality if unavailable.
 Choices: "MP3_128", "MP3_320", "FLAC".
 Default: "FLAC".
   -m|--add-metadata  Whether to attach metadata to the downloaded audio file.
 Default: "True".
+  -L|--add-sync-lyrics  Specifies whether to add a synced lyrics file to the download directory.
+Default: "False".
+  -B|--add-lrclib-lyrics  Specifies whether to fetch lyrics from LRCLIB if available.
+Default: "False".
   -o|--output       The directory to save downloaded media to.
-Default: Current Working Directory.
+Default: "E:\Projects\GitHub\DeezNET\DeezCLI\bin\Release\net8.0".
   -a|--arl          The account ARL to download with.
 A paid plan allows for higher quality downloads.
 Some regions do not have full tracks available without a premium account.
 Default: "".
   -l|--top-limit    The max amount of tracks to download.
 Only applicable when downloading an artist's top tracks.
 Default: "100".
   -c|--concurrent   The max amount of allowed concurrent track downloads.
 Default: "3".